scummvm/scummvm/backends/platform/atari/readme.txt

 - screen tearing in most cases

-- SuperVidel only: using C2P would be not only suboptimal (every rectangle would be C2P'ed instead of just copy and C2P of the final screen) but poses an additional problem as C2P requires data aligned on a 16px boundary and ScummVM supplies arbitrarily-sized rectangles (this is solvable by custom Surface allocation but it's not bullet-proof).
+- SuperVidel only: using C2P would be not only suboptimal (every rectangle would be C2P'ed instead of multiple copying and just one C2P of the final screen) but poses an additional problem as C2P requires data aligned on a 16px boundary and ScummVM supplies arbitrarily-sized rectangles (this is solvable by custom Surface allocation but it's not bullet-proof).
 In theory I could implement direct rendering for the Falcon hicolor (320x240@16bpp) but this creates another set of issues like when palette would be updated but not the whole screen - so some rectangles would be rendered in old palette and some in new.

 SuperBlitter used: sometimes (when ScummVM allocates surface via its create() function; custom/small buffers originating in the engine code are still copied